batden/extinguish/README.md

 chmod +x extinguish.sh
 ```

-Then issue the following command:
+Then execute the script with:

 ```bash
 ./extinguish.sh
 ```

-## Update local repository
+## Update local repo

 Change to ~/.extinguish/ and run: